Successful Blogging is Not About Becoming a Superstar

-You usually need a product or service you sell by becoming well known and respected through your blog.
-There are still amazing success stories like the one of Jon Cooper from Point Blank SEO, the 18 year old guy who made himself popular in the SEO industry like no other in just a few months.
-Still that popularity doesn't secure you an income.
+A 18 year old guy who made himself popular in the SEO industry like no other in just a few months inspires.
+Still that popularity alone doesn’t secure you an income.
 As suggested above you need to earn money by something else than just the blogging.

 There are several possibilities for those who don’t have a product or service to sell yet to make money with your own blog:

 - advertising (Google Adsense e.g.)

 Personally I don’t like the affiliate marketing path because it compromises the integrity of the blogger too much.
 You have to praise affiliate products all the time and make sure people click and buy the products of your partners.